KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 ### Appendix B Notes

-**Narcissus (⚠ Flag #16):** §23.3 places Narcissus at IDS / IDM (Fractus / Mortus) — inverted guides toward entropy.
-The main registry (Decode 26) places Narcissus at IL₂ ISS / ISM — recursive self-identification with reflection.
-The §23.3 placement is structurally deeper: Narcissus's fixation is not superficial vanity (IL₂) but a deep-soul failure to distinguish self from image (IL₃).
-This parallels the Minotaur: the unintegrated shadow at the center.
-Needs resolution.
+**Narcissus (⚠ Flag #16 — RESOLVED):** §23.3 places Narcissus at IDS / IDM (Fractus / Mortus).
+The main registry (Decode 26) places Narcissus at IL₂ (ISS / ISM) → IL₅ collapse. **Resolution:** Native placement is **IL₂ ISS (Echthros)** — adversarial self-isolation through fixation on image — declivating toward IL₅ (VOS: Nekron) as the recursive loop deepens.
+The IDS / IDM appearance reflects the cascade pulling deeper, not native placement.
+Distinct from Minotaur (IL₃ structural fragmentation imagined as figure).

 **YHWH at DP / DL:** §23.3 places YHWH at DP / DL (archetypal mind and divine intellect) as lawgiver.
 This is consistent with the Torah placement (L₄ DL: Sophis) and the Refiner placement (L₄ DL), but differs from the cultural elevation to L₅ / L₀ in some traditions.
 Same structural pattern as Ahura Mazda, Allah, Shiva: monotheistic deities tend to be culturally elevated beyond their operative layer.